Skip to main content

 Token authentication

 In order to call any Connhex API with your account credentials, you'll first need to authenticate to Connhex.
-You can do so by using the Connhex Auth APIs to obtain a token.
+You can do so by using the Connhex Auth APIs to obtain a token: the following sections provide a brief introduction using cURL and jq to demonstrate how this can be done.
+If you're looking for more detailed documentation on authentication flows, see here

 Create a login flow